 Rather than looking at your cold calling process as the be-all, end-all at the beginning of your sales funnel, cold calling should be part of a comprehensive marketing plan where leads are validated before that first cold call or approach.
 That'll enable you to approach prospects, not cold leads that may not even know who you are or what you do.

-If you’d like to improve your B2B cold calling success rates, here are some things that you can do.
+If you'd like to improve your B2B cold call success rates, here are some things that you can do.

 First, it's important to narrow down your targets.
 If you can identify the decision maker, don't waste time on their random subordinates.
 Get that decision-maker on the line and don't settle for just anyone.
 You'll probably end up making fewer calls, but the calls you do make will have more of an impact.

 Secondly, don't even think about picking up the phone unless you're familiar with who you're calling.
 Bring up their LinkedIn or another social networking page to help you identify your angle.
 Appeal to their interests or find some sort of common ground.
 By doing this work up front, you'll be able to get more out of that cold call, even if it's rescheduling a call for another time.

 Things like reaching out first via email or social media can also give you a leg up when that call does come in since they'll remember that prior contact and be more likely to give you a few minutes out of their busy day.